 Manager / Director

 Adam was raised in Grand Rapids and is a transplant from Albion to Northern Michigan in 2005.
 He attended Kellogg Community College and Central Michigan University, and served as Class President at the Pittsburgh Institute for Mortuary Science.
 He has also earned recognition as a Certified Funeral Service Practitioner (CFSP) by The Academy of Professional Funeral Service Practice.
 Adam joined Holdship Family of Funeral Homes as manager in 2013 after working several years with funeral homes in Albion and Traverse City.
 Adam currently serves the communities of Manton, Marion and Cadillac.
-He is married to Amanda; together they have three children, Declan, Jackson and Hadley.
+He has three children, Declan, Jackson and Hadley.
 Adam enjoys spending time with his family, coaching hockey, and is a member of the Cadillac Rotary Club and the Elks.

 Manager / Director